kddnewton/parsing-ruby/README.md

 - [vernacular](https://github.com/kddnewton/vernacular) - a source code manipulation
 - [yoda](https://github.com/tomoasleep/yoda) - a static analyzer and language server

+### 2017-02-02 - tree-sitter 0.0.2

+In earlier 2017, work began on [tree-sitter-ruby](https://github.com/tree-sitter/tree-sitter-ruby), bringing Ruby support to the tree-sitter parser generator and incremental parsing library.
+While not entirely complete in terms of syntax, it's far enough along to power jump-to-definition and autocomplete tools.

+The project itself is written in JavaScript like the other tree-sitter plugins, which makes it ideal to power a language server and VSCode plugin, which is exactly what it does in [vscode-ruby](https://github.com/rubyide/vscode-ruby).

+### 2017-02-26 - typedruby

+Taking the grammar from Ruby 2.4 and a rewrite of the lexer from ruby_parser, [typedruby](https://github.com/typedruby/typedruby) was created as a type system written in Rust.
+It gets a special notation here as it ended up being reused in other C++ projects, notably the [sorbet](https://sorbet.org/) type system (which vendors this parser).

 ## Standards

 ### 2011-03-22 - JIS X 3017